 This toy is best for older kids, though.
 The links may be stiff and difficult to move for small hands, and the pieces of the links are quite small, which could pose a choking hazard for little ones.

-Best games for kids with autism
+Best games for autistic kids

 Best musical toys for autism

-Best toys for preschoolers with autism
+Best toys for autistic preschoolers